 On June 23, 2006, we entered into a mutual services agreement with BioCheck.
-Each of OXIS and BioCheck will provide certain services to the other corporation to be charged monthly at an hourly rate with an overhead surcharge.
+Both OXIS and BioCheck will provide certain services to the other corporation to be charged monthly at an hourly rate with an overhead surcharge.
 The services that BioCheck will provide include manufacturing the bulk of OXIS' research assay test kits, assisting in packaging and shipping such research assay test kits to OXIS customers, and undertaking research and development of certain new OXIS research assay test kits on a case-by-case basis to be agreed upon between the parties.
 OXIS will provide services to BioCheck, including marketing and sales, website management and materials requirement and control systems.

-The agreement terminates on December 6, 2009, or earlier upon mutual consent of the parties, upon 90 day prior written notice by either party, by either party if a monthly billing is unpaid after 60 days if a 15 day notice and opportunity to cure has been provided, or upon a material breach of the Agreement after 30 days' notice and opportunity to cure the breach.
-OXIS owes BioCheck approximately \$73,000 for services that BioCheck had provided to OXIS prior to the signing of the Agreement, on or before June 30, 2006.
+The agreement terminates on December 6, 2009, or earlier upon mutual consent of the parties, upon 90 day prior written notice by either party, by either party if a monthly billing is unpaid after 60 days if a 15 day notice and opportunity to cure has been provided, or upon a material breach of the agreement after 30 days' notice and opportunity to cure the breach.
+As of September 30, 2006, OXIS owed BioCheck approximately \$103,000 for services rendered under the agreement.
 OXIS has not made that payment.
 If OXIS receives written notice of breach of the agreement due to this non-payment, it will have 15 days to cure that breach.
 If OXIS fails to cure the breach during the cure period, BioCheck would have the right to terminate the agreement.